meetkabeershah/meetkabeershah.github.io/_posts/2015-9-19-customized-question-listing.md

 As a result of this brainstorming, only certain information is shown as long as question filtering is concerned, such as:

-[unanswered question](https://nerdspal.com/Questions?Sort=Unanswered) will show number of answers as **zero**, [newest](https://nerdspal.com/Questions?Sort=Newest) will show the date when the question was asked, [popular questions](https://nerdspal.com/Questions?Sort=Popular) will pop up number of views.
+[Unanswered questions](https://nerdspal.com/Questions?Sort=Unanswered) will show number of answers as **zero**, [newest](https://nerdspal.com/Questions?Sort=Newest) will show the date when the question was asked, [popular questions](https://nerdspal.com/Questions?Sort=Popular) will pop up number of views.

 The questions which are [alive](https://nerdspal.com/Questions?Sort=Live) will show how many edits were made to them, by whom and when.

-[aged](https://nerdspal.com/Questions?Sort=Oldest) questions will show off the oldest posts in question category.
+[Aged](https://nerdspal.com/Questions?Sort=Oldest) questions will show off the oldest posts in question category.

 I'm building the project with simplicity and smartness [both](https://nerdspal.com/Home/Overview#SmartSimple) in mind.